Last week we added noodles into our sensory play.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 One of my favorite books that helps me better understand how loose parts, such as dried noodles, help my children learn is Loose Parts Two.
-This is a great resource to add to your collection if you are curious how to integrate everyday objects into play.
+This is a great resource to add to your collection if you are curious about how to integrate everyday objects into play.

 I also turned to A Crafty Living to help with how to color the noodles.
 See her directions here.